mbuckingham74/gigamike/index.md

 </p>

 <p>
 If you're reading this, it's because you meant a lot to me and I wish I could have been more for you, you deserved so much more than me.
+I may have stuck around lonnger in your life than you intended and I'm sorry for this, please know that it was not intentional.
 </p>